 This qualification is suitable for corporate employees who apply project management skills and knowledge either as part of a large project team, or personally in support of their primary roles.
 Job titles for these roles may include contracts officers, project administrators, quality officers and small business operators.

 Employees in these roles might be members of a project team, with no direct responsibility for overall project outcomes.
 Primarily, these roles would support wider project operations.
 They may use project tools and methodologies selectively to support organisational or business activities.

 The competency units in BSB41515 Certificate IV in Project Management Practice

-In the MTS Certificate in Project Management Practice is made up of the following units:
+In the MTS BSB41515 Certificate IV in Project Management Practice is made up of the following units: